What is bone marrow involvement?

 We can think of the bone marrow as a nursery for all blood cells.

 Since normal cells are present in the marrow, it's not unusual or

-marrow.
-The involvement in this organ of the blood is determined and
+in the marrow is determined and

 measured by a biopsy - a sample of the cells in the region.